 In addition to improving local air quality, green roofs provide recreational areas for employees and patrons.
 With its absorbent plants and soil, a green roof alleviates the need for drainage.
 Meanwhile, it still offers plenty of insulation to keep energy costs low.
 These benefits may easily be worth the more vigilant maintenance you’ll have to perform.
 A temperate area with few storms should be the perfect place to build a green roof.
 In other words, a green roof may not be a good choice for Northern Illinois!

 We Work on All Roofs from McHenry, IL

 Insofar as we can install these different types of commercial roofing systems, we see ourselves as extensions of your team.
 We work quickly, effectively and discreetly enough for you to keep your business open during installation.
 In fact, the folks at Owens Corning have certified us to install their products, and we specialize in all forms of commercial roofing.
 We also have experience with applying coats that improve the longevity of current roofs.
 With our help, you can cash in on a durable roof that will insulate your business for decades.

 We’re happy to share our commercial roofing expertise with Chicagoland as well as the rest of Northern Illinois and Southern Wisconsin.
-To get started with your roof installation, please call us at 844-736-6961 or peruse the rest of our site.
+Our service area extends from towns like Aurora, Illinois to Brookfield, Wisconsin and beyond!
+To get started with your roof installation, contact us today for a free quote.